Shirley Carter: Storylines

 Babe breaches the pub licence when she inadvertently sells alcohol to an undercover police officer, and the police arrive and arrest Mick, Babe and Shirley.
 They are formally charged with breaching their pub licence, remaining in custody until their appearance in court the following morning.
 Shirley later catches Babe stealing money from the safe, and discover that she stolen the entire money that her father left her, Mick and Tina in his will causing Mick to evict her.
-Shirley and Mick then disgusted to learn that Mick and Linda's son, Lee Carter (Danny-Boy Hatchard), has hit his wife, Whitney Carter (Shona McGarty), during a heated argument.
+Shirley and Mick then disgusted to learn that Mick and Linda's son, Lee Carter (Danny Hatchard), has hit his wife, Whitney Carter (Shona McGarty), during a heated argument.
 Mick confides in Shirley; she strongly advises Mick to tell Lee that he must leave Whitney, which he does.
 Shirley and Tina later have arguments as to whether they should put Sylvie in a home as Shirley does not want to look after her as she can see the trouble Mick is in.
 Realising Mick will never be able to pay the £20,000 fine ordered by the court, Shirley decides to put the blame on herself and she tells the police she knew Babe was breaching their licence but did nothing about it.
 She is subsequently charged with perverting the cause of justice.
 Although the Carters initially think that Shirley will only be in prison for six weeks, they are heartbroken to learn that her sentence has been doubled, meaning that she will stay in prison for three months.
 Tina visits Shirley in prison to inform her of Sylvie's death, which does not seem to upset Shirley but later when her cellmate Debbie Morton (Beth Cordingly) teases Shirley about her feelings, Shirley beats her up in their cell.

 Shirley is tricked into selling the freehold of The Queen Vic by Max Branning (Jake Wood) and she forges Mick's signature.
 Mick is angry when he finds out and The Queen Vic is being controlled by Fi Browning (Lisa Faulkner).
 The Carters are unaware that it is part of a plan by a company, Weyland & Co, to demolish The Queen Vic and redevelop the whole area.
-The Carters are tricked into debt and are served with an eviction notice; however, they are able to save The Queen Vic when Mick gets involved in a heist and Lee's friend Callum "Halfway" Highway (Tony Clay) donates an expensive ring that he stole from the heist.
+The Carters are tricked into debt and are served with an eviction notice; however, they are able to save The Queen Vic when Mick gets involved in a heist and Lee's friend Callum Highway (Tony Clay) donates an expensive ring that he stole from the heist.
 The pub is bought solely by Mick and Linda with Shirley no longer owning it.